tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ```bash
 zcat $DIR/output/calmas_region_genocall.geno.gz | grep -m 1 $'^chr7\t136054\t' | cut -f 3- | perl -se '$start=($n-1)*3; @arr = split(/\t/,<>); print "@arr[$start .. $start+2]\n"' -- -n=$INDNUM
 ```
-The first genotype configuration has the maximum posterior probability (= 0.994656), so the most probably gentoype is Major/Major.
+The first genotype configuration has the maximum posterior probability (= 0.994656), so the most probable gentoype is Major/Major.

 The genotypes do indeed sum to 1 (0.994656 + 0.005344 + 0 = 1).

 </details>

-What do you think genotype probabilities of `0.333333   0.333333   0.333333` mean for an individual?
+What do you think genotype probabilities for an individual of `0.333333   0.333333   0.333333` mean?

 We can also perform hard genotype calling using `-doGeno 2` or `-doGeno 4`, which we'll do now.
 Let's use `-doGeno 2` which represents called genotypes as the number of minor alleles: 0 = Major/Major, 1=Major/Minor, 2=Minor/Minor, -1 = missinge genotype.
 The genotype